mohitpai/journey-optimizer.en/help/using/reports/campaign-global-report.md

 ## Email tab {#email-global}

+>[!CONTEXTUALHELP]
+>id="ajo_campaign_global_email_sending_statistics"
+>title="Email - Sending statistics"
+>abstract="The Email - Sending statistics table summarizes essential data about your Email such as Targeted or Delivered."

+>[!CONTEXTUALHELP]
+>id="ajo_campaign_global_email_tracking_statistics"
+>title="Email - Tracking statistics"
+>abstract="The Email - Tracking statistics table provides data on profile activity for your Email."

+>[!CONTEXTUALHELP]
+>id="ajo_campaign_global_email_sending_performance"
+>title="Email - Sending performance"
+>abstract="The Email - Sending performance graph presents comprehensive data regarding sent Emails, offering insights into key metrics like deliveries and bounces, allowing for a detailed analysis of the email delivery process."

+>[!CONTEXTUALHELP]
+>id="ajo_campaign_global_email_bounce_categories"
+>title="Email - Bounce categories"
+>abstract="The Email - Bounce categories graphs and table provide data on both temporary and permanent errors."

+>[!CONTEXTUALHELP]
+>id="ajo_campaign_global_email_bounce_reasons"
+>title="Email - Bounces reasons"
+>abstract="The Email - Bounces reasons graphs and table contain the data available related to bounced messages."

+>[!CONTEXTUALHELP]
+>id="ajo_campaign_global_email_error_reasons"
+>title="Email - Error reasons"
+>abstract="The Email - Error reasons graphs and table enable you to identify the specific errors that occurred during the sending process."

+>[!CONTEXTUALHELP]
+>id="ajo_campaign_global_email_excluded_reasons"
+>title="Email - Excluded reasons"
+>abstract="The Excluded Reasons graphs and table illustrate the various factors that led to user profiles, excluded from the targeted audience, not receiving the message."

+>[!CONTEXTUALHELP]
+>id="ajo_campaign_global_email_top_url"
+>title="Email - Top URL"
+>abstract="The Email - Top URL graph and table offer a comprehensive overview of the URLs within your email that receive the highest visitor traffic, allowing you to identify the most popular links."

+>[!CONTEXTUALHELP]
+>id="ajo_campaign_global_email_best_recipient"
+>title="Email - Best recipient domain"
+>abstract="The Email - Best recipient domain graph and table provide a detailed breakdown of the domains that recipients most frequently use to open the email, offering valuable insights into recipient behavior."

 ![](assets/campaign_report_global_2.png)

 From your Campaign **[!UICONTROL Global report]**, the **[!UICONTROL Email]** tab details the main information relative to the email deliveries sent in your Campaign.

 +++Learn more on the different metrics and widgets available for the Email report.

-The **[!UICONTROL Email Sending Statistics]** graph details the success of your delivery:
+The **[!UICONTROL Email Sending Statistics]** graph details the success of your email:

-* **[!UICONTROL Targeted]**: Total number of messages processed during the delivery analysis.
+* **[!UICONTROL Targeted]**: Total number of messages processed during the sending process.

-* **[!UICONTROL Sent]**: Total number of sends for the delivery.
+* **[!UICONTROL Sent]**: Total number of sends for your email.

 * **[!UICONTROL Delivered]**: Number of messages successfully sent, in relation to the total number of sent messages.

 * **[!UICONTROL Delivery Rate]**: Percentage of messages successfully sent.

-* **[!UICONTROL Bounces]**: Total of errors cumulated during delivery and automatic return processing in relation to the total number of sent messages.
+* **[!UICONTROL Bounces]**: Total of errors cumulated during the sending process and automatic return processing in relation to the total number of sent messages.

 * **[!UICONTROL Bounce Rate]**: Percentage of emails that bounced compared to emails sent.

-* **[!UICONTROL Errors]**: Total number of errors that occurred during a delivery preventing it from being sent to profiles.
+* **[!UICONTROL Errors]**: Total number of errors that occurred during the sending process preventing it from being sent to profiles.

-* **[!UICONTROL Error Rate]**: Percentage of errors that occurred during a delivery preventing it from being sent compared to emails sent.
+* **[!UICONTROL Error Rate]**: Percentage of errors that occurred during the sending process preventing it from being sent compared to emails sent.

 * **[!UICONTROL Retries]**: Number of emails in the queue for retries.

 * **[!UICONTROL Excluded]**: Number of profiles which have been excluded by Adobe Journey Optimizer.

-The **[!UICONTROL Email - Tracking statistics]** widget contains the available data for recipient activity for your delivery:
+The **[!UICONTROL Email - Tracking statistics]** widget contains the available data for profile activity for your email:

 * **[!UICONTROL Opens]**: Number of times the email was opened.